dhruvt21/House_price_prediction/README.md

 # House_price_prediction
-House Price Prediction using advanced regression techniques Dataset Description
+House Price Prediction using advanced regression techniques
-File descriptions
-train.csv - the training set
-test.csv - the test set
-data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms

-The dataset provided consists of 79 variables out of which 38 are numerical features and the rest are categorical features
+The dataset provided consists of 79 variables out of which 38 are numerical features and the rest are categorical features.
+This project was completed in the following 5 steps

+1.)
+Exploratory Data analysis
+2.)
+Data Cleaning
+3.)
+Feature Engineering
+4.)
+Building XGBoost model
+5.)
+Hyperparameter tuning to improve the performance.